feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 ## Root Location Transformer

-A root location transformer is an object exposing two functions, `getConsumerPathFromRootLocation` and `createRootLocation`.
+A root location transformer is an object that implements the `RootLocationTransformer` interface of the [`@feature-hub/history-service`][history-service-api] package.
+It provides two functions, `getConsumerPathFromRootLocation` and `createRootLocation`.
 In the following example, each consumer location is encoded as its own query parameter, with the `consumerUid` used as parameter name:

 ```js
 import * as history from 'history';